 SPINDLE Disruption-Tolerant Networking System,” in IEEE

-tual machines (uml and kvm) to the ns network
+virtual machines (uml, kvm, and Android) to the ns network

-simulator to

-unmodiﬁed real system code can be tested in a
+simulator to allow unmodiﬁed real system code to be tested in a

 simulator.
 Used extensively to test BBN’s networking software.
-Later enhanced

 simulation of networking protocols.

-power for the radios in a MANET, providing design principles
+for choosing transmit power for the radios in a MANET that

 V. Kawadia and P. R. Kumar, “Principles and protocols for